+Here, we use a similar notation to that in the above proposition, and $p_{ij}^{i!}$ is the Gysin map associated with the finite morphism $p_{ij}^i$. \end{prop}

-\begin{rem} One obtains similar exact sequences of mixed motives over more general bases $S$ using: \begin{enumerate} \item \cite{ScholbachAT}: when $S \subset \Spec{\mathcal O_K}$, $\mathcal O_K$ a number ring; \item \cite{IvMo}: $S$ a smooth $K$-scheme, for a field $K$ with a complex embedding $K \subset \CC$. \end{enumerate} Indeed, the indicated references provide us with a suitable category of Artin-Tate(-Nori) motives, and one can make precisely the same calculation (taking into account the dimension of $S$ as we use perverse motivic t-structures). \end{rem}
+\begin{rem} One obtains similar exact sequences of Artin-Tate mixed motives over more general bases $S$ using: \begin{enumerate} \item \cite{ScholbachAT}: when $S \subset \Spec{\mathcal O_K}$, $\mathcal O_K$ a number ring; \item \cite{IvMo}: $S$ a smooth $K$-scheme, for a field $K$ with a complex embedding $K \subset \CC$. \end{enumerate} Indeed, the indicated references provide us with a suitable category of Artin-Tate(-Nori) motives, and one can make precisely the same calculation (considering the dimension of $S$ as we use perverse motivic t-structures). \end{rem}

 \begin{ex} To illustrate \Cref{thm:smhatoomatrix-general}, \Cref{prop:comput_quad_Mumford_matrix}, we compute Wildeshaus' \emph{boundary motive}, or equivalently the motive at infinity (\Cref{ex:realization}), of \emph{Ramanujam's surface} $\Sigma$ over a field $k$ of characteristic different from $2$.
 We work in $\T=\DM$, the integral category of motives.